Olivia Pichardo

-Olivia Pichardo (born February 26, 2004) is an American baseball player for Brown University.
+Olivia Whitney Pichardo (born February 26, 2004) is an American baseball player for the Brown University Bears and U.S. women's national team.
 She is the first woman to play NCAA Division I baseball.

 Early life

 Pichardo was born in Queens, New York.
-She began playing baseball in kindergarten, and played varsity baseball in high school.
+She began playing baseball in kindergarten and played varsity baseball in high school.
 She also played on the Next Level Baseball travel team, as well as the Atlantic Collegiate Baseball League's New York Crush.
 She also interned for the New York Mets in their amateur scouting department.

 College career

-In November 2022, as a freshman, Pichardo became the first woman named to an NCAA Division I baseball roster when she made the Brown University team as a walk-on.
-In March 2023, she became the first woman to play in an NCAA Division 1 baseball game, when she pinch-hit.

-In July 2023, she became the first woman to hit a home run while playing in the Hamptons Collegiate Baseball League; she was playing for the Sag Harbor Whalers.
+In November 2022, as a freshman, Pichardo became the first woman named to an NCAA Division I baseball roster when she made the Brown Bears team as a walk-on.
+In March 2023, she became the first woman to play in a Division I baseball game, when she pinch hit.
+She appeared in one game that season.
+That summer, she became the first woman to hit a home run while playing in the Hamptons Collegiate Baseball League.
+She played for the Sag Harbor Whalers.
+In 21 games, she had a .083/.344/.156 slash line, with 16 walks and 18 strikeouts.
+She pitched in three games, allowing 6 unearned runs in 3 innings.

-Pichardo was signed to the 2024 roster of the Dubois County Bombers, a summer collegiate baseball team, making her the first woman to be signed to that team’s roster.